core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Group policies should also take into account the time that the key management scheme requires to rekey the group, on one hand, and the expected frequency of group membership changes, i.e. nodes' joining and leaving, on the other hand.

-In fact, it may be desirable to not rekey the group upon every single membership change, in case members' joining and leaving are frequent, and at the same time a single group rekeying instance takes a non negligible time to complete.
+In fact, it may be desirable to not rekey the group upon every single membership change, in case members' joining and leaving are frequent, and at the same time a single group rekeying instance takes a non-negligible time to complete.

-In such a case, the Group Manager may consider to rekey the group, e.g., after a minimum number of nodes has joined or left the group within a pre-defined time interval, or according to communication patterns with predictable intervals of network inactivity.
+In such a case, the Group Manager may consider to rekey the group, e.g., after a minimum number of nodes has joined or left the group within a pre-defined time interval, or according to communication patterns with predictable time intervals of network inactivity.
 This would prevent paralyzing communications in the group, when a slow rekeying scheme is used and frequently invoked.

 This comes at the cost of not continuously preserving backward and forward security, since group rekeying might not occur upon every single group membership change.
 That is, most recently joined nodes would have access to the security material used prior to their join, and thus be able to access past group communications protected with that security material.
 Similarly, until the group is rekeyed, most recently left nodes would preserve access to group communications protected with the retained security material.